mt-67/Automated_DB_Monitoring/README.md

 systemctl status postgresql
 ```

-This will show the path to the data files, including « postgresql.conf »
+This will show the path to the data files, including « postgresql.conf ».

-Open the file in the vim text editor
+Open the file in the vim text editor.

 Example:
 vim /usr/local/var/postgres/postgresql.conf